malach-it/boruta_auth/guides/create_client.md

     "client_secret_jwt",
     "private_key_jwt"
   ],
-  token_endpoint_jwt_auth_alg: nil # associated to authentication methods, the algorithm to use along
+  token_endpoint_jwt_auth_alg: nil, # associated to authentication methods, the algorithm to use along
   jwt_public_key: nil # pem public key to be used with `private_key_jwt` authentication method }) |> IO.inspect
 ```